 Landing Pages are web pages that direct visitors to a certain web page.

-In addition, you can utilise a landing page to introduce a new product and quickly gauge customer interest in the product.
+In addition, you can utilize a landing page to introduce a new product and quickly gauge customer interest in the product.
 By requesting that visitors submit their email addresses for future updates, you may discover how many people are interested in your product or service and generate leads that you can use to sell to them later on in the process.

 Entrepreneurs create a fragmented MVP by combining components from current technology in order to illustrate how the product would work.

 It assists you in identifying clients who are interested in trying out a subscription service that provides them with personalised product suggestions via the use of an MVP concierge.
 As a first stage, you must choose items for each person from a variety of options.

 You will develop an app that analyses user responses and selects which product to deliver to each person based on his or her specific taste if your idea is deemed successful.

 Wizard Of Oz

 You are functioning as if your product already exists while it is still in development if you are using the Wizard of Oz MVP method.
 Many different types of service-based businesses will find this to be a very useful resource.

 Read Here- 8 Best Web Operating Systems To Develop Apps In 2022